 5) To use, pour a cup of hot boiling water and add about 1 heaping spoonful of this concoction in, stir.
 Try to scoop out some of the honey settled at the bottom.

 Note to self: not recommended to drink before sleep.
-I mentioned this experiment to my father and he advised me it might keep me awake, which is apparently a thing.
+I mentioned this experiment to my father and he advised me it might keep me awake, which is may or may not be a thing (previous WebMD link disappeared..).

 Noteworthy: honey is not safe for infants, don’t feed this to your babies!
 Botulism risk.